Canadian TaxesMedical Expenses You Can Claim On Your Canadian Income Tax Return

 CBB Home and Blog Update

-First, our hot water tank ignition starter went which also runs our furnace.
+First, our hot water tank ignition starter runs our furnace.

-Although we bundled up with lots of blankets it’s amazing just how cold the inside of a house can get when there is no heat flowing through it.
+Although we bundled up with lots of blankets, it’s amazing how cold the inside of a house can get when there is no heat flowing through it.

-After we had the furnace and hot water tank sorted out the refrigerator and freezer decided to stop working.
+After the furnace and hot water tank were sorted out, the refrigerator and freezer stopped working.

-I got up in the middle of the night for a glass of milk and that’s when I found out that it wasn’t working.
+I got up in the middle of the night for a glass of milk, and that’s when I found out it wasn’t working.

-The joys of parenting.
-Oh, and we will be meeting with our financial advisor in the upcoming weeks to discuss our long-term life insurance.
+We will meet with our financial advisor in the upcoming weeks to discuss our long-term life insurance.
 This should be interesting.

 Have a great couple of weeks.
 See you back here soon.